Sorry, you need to enable JavaScript to visit this website.

 The FBiH Youth Council consists of the six cantonal youth councils: youth councils of Tuzla, Sarajevo, Una-Sana, West Herzegovina, Central Bosnia and Posavina cantons.

-As an umbrella youth organization, the RS Youth Council of brings together local and youth organizations at the RS level in its membership with the aim of representing and presenting their interests to the RS institutions, in international cooperation, and similar.
+As an umbrella youth organization, the RS Youth Council brings together local and youth organizations at the RS level in its membership with the aim of representing and presenting their interests to the RS institutions, in international cooperation, and similar.

 The BD Youth Council is an umbrella organization composed of ten youth organizations in BD.

-The FBiH Youth Council is a non-governmental organization that legitimately represents and represents the interests of its members / founders at all levels of government.
+The FBiH Youth Council is a non-governmental organization that legitimately represents the interests of its members / founders at all levels of government.
 In addition to the member / founder, the Youth Council also represents the interests of all young people, youth organizations and organizations working with young people in the way of youth policies and affect the development and wellbeing of youth in FBiH.
 This Council is engaged in the implementation of joint projects of young people in FBiH, membership and participation, or representation of youth issues at a higher level, builds dialogue with the institutions of government to improve the position of young people and build partnerships and co-operate internationally.

-The RS Youth Council of was granted the status of an association of public interest based on spatial (territorial) and cultural action, multi-ethnic structure and long-term work aimed at meeting the needs of young people in the social-humanitarian field.
+The RS Youth Council was granted the status of an association of public interest based on spatial (territorial) and cultural action, multi-ethnic structure and long-term work aimed at meeting the needs of young people in the social-humanitarian field.

 The BD Youth Council aims to: encourage youth involvement in the social life of the community, strengthen cooperation between the Council and the institutions of government, promote youth work and youth work in general, popularize and disseminate awareness of the importance of youth work and youth access, improve the living conditions of young people in BD, documents and operational programs in the field of youth work, collaborate with other youth councils, both at lower and higher levels of government.